AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 .. admonition:: What is a Prolog file?

-   A Prolog file is a script or source code file written in the Prolog language, which is a logic programming language where the logic is expressed in terms of relations, and represented as facts (basic assertions about some world) and rules (logical statements that describe the relationships between facts).
+   A Prolog file (typically have the extension ``.pl``) is a script or source code file written in the Prolog language.
+Prolog is a logic programming language where the logic is represented as facts
+   (basic assertions about some world) and rules (logical statements that describe the relationships between facts).
-   A computation is initiated by running a query over these relations.
+   A computation is initiated by running a query over these facts and rules.
-   Prolog files typically have the extension ``.pl``.
-See some Prolog examples in `SWISH <https://swish.swi-prolog.org/>`_.
+   See some Prolog examples
+   in `SWISH <https://swish.swi-prolog.org/>`_.

 After the instantiation, other operations, including how to perform